Chander Singh Rahi: Musical career

-Rahi made his singing career debut on the All India Radio (AIR) Delhi station on 13 March 1963, on a program for army personnel, with the song "Par veena ki".
+Rahi debuted his singing career on the All India Radio (AIR) Delhi station on 13 March 1963, on a program for army personnel, with his song "Par veena ki".
 He started singing for AIR Lucknow in 1972.
-He continued gaining popularity in Uttarakhand through the 1970s, when his songs were broadcast from the AIR Najibabad station, and from the 1980s onwards, when his songs were broadcast on Doordarshan.
+He continued gaining popularity in Uttarakhand through the 1970s and 1980s, when his songs were broadcast from the AIR Najibabad station, and Doordarshan.
 His was the first Garhwali voice to be heard on the radio.
-In 1966, Rahi composed his famous geet (song) "Dil ko umaal" (Outpourings of the Heart) for his mentor, the Garhwali poet Kanhaiyalal Dandriyal, who is said to have given him the sobriquet Rahi (traveller).
+In 1966, Rahi composed his famous geet "Dil ko umaal" (Outpourings of the Heart) for his mentor, the Garhwali poet Kanhaiyalal Dandriyal, who is said to have given him the sobriquet Rahi (traveller).

 Rahi sang more than 550 songs in the Garhwali and Kumaoni languages.
 His work was available on more than 140 audio cassettes.
 He performed live in over 1,500 shows across India.
 Some of his celebrated songs include Fwa Bagha Re, "Sarg tara junyali rata ko sunalo", "Fyonladiya, Dekh hilma chandi ku batana", "Chaita ki chaitwali", "Bhana ho rangeela bhana", "Satpuli ka senna meri bau surila", "Tile dharu bola Madhuli", "Tyere chadri chhutgye pichhne", and "Sauli ghura ghur".
 His first recorded album, Sauli ghura ghur, was a commercial hit.

-Rahi was also a songwriter and poet.
+Rahi was also poet.
 His poetry collections include Dil ko Umaal (1966), Dhai (1980), Ramchhol (1981), and Geet Ganga (2010).
 Rahi also wrote monographs and composed music for ballets.

 Rahi was considered to be the only person who could play all the folk instruments of Uttarakhand, including the dhol damau (drums), the shehnai, the daur, the thaali, and the huruki.
 He also had knowledge of the unknown tala sequences (beat patterns) unique to Pahari music and would seamlessly incorporate these elements in his musical presentations.

 Rahi collected and curated more than 2,500 age-old traditional songs covering various folk forms of Uttarakhand including "Khuder Geet", "Sanskar Geet", "Barhai", "Panwara", "Mela Geet", "Jhaura, Pandavani", "Chaunfla", "Thadiya", and "Jaagar".
 His book, A Comprehensive Study of the Songs, Musical Instruments, and Dances of the Central Himalayas, was to be published by Uttaranchal Sahitya, Sanskriti evam Kala Parishad.
 He was also an avid collector of folk musical instruments of Uttarakhand.